 The following class is for 4-H youth 8 to 18 years of age.
-Electricity projects will be judged during the afternoon on Wednesday, July 7, 2021.
+Electricity projects will be judged during the morning on Wednesday, July 13, 2022.

 Three 4-H'ers can be selected for the Illinois State Fair from Electricity classes.
 One 4-H'er can be selected for the Illinois State Fair from the Electricity Ready4Life Challenge.